CAREERS EDUCATION / POST 16

 A provider not already working with the college and wishing to request access should contact Mr R Gellett or Mrs Lucy Fletcher on 02392 475480 or email email@example.com or firstname.lastname@example.org.
 We are happy to include work with all stakeholders.

-We endeavour to work towards the Careers Development Institute Framework for careers, employability and enterprise education 7-19 (November 2015), the DFE Careers guidance and inspiration in schools’ Statutory guidance (October 2018) and other good practice guidance from the Department of Education, Ofsted and other relevant bodies.
+We endeavour to work towards the Careers Development Institute Framework for careers, employability and enterprise education 7-19 (November 2015), the DFE Careers guidance and inspiration in schools’ Statutory guidance (July 2021) and other good practice guidance from the Department of Education, Ofsted and other relevant bodies.
 The school is also working to complete all 8 Gatsby Benchmarks, a sign of excellent CEIAG, as soon as possible.
 The school holds the Quality in Careers Standard.
-Which will be re-assessed at the end of 2019.
+This was re-assessed in July 2021.
+It will be re-assessed in March 2024.

 Careers and work related education is an important part of the wider curriculum that we offer within the school to our pupils.